Bringing humanity, support and education to special needs families in dehumanizing situations

 Our Founding Story

 A Global Voice for Autism was founded in 2012 by Melissa Diamond after she met a family of a young girl with autism during her international travels.
-The family hid their daughter with autism at home due the autism stigma and lack of services available in their community.
-What started as an effort to help a single child has since grown into a non-profit organization that works globally to support children with autism, learning differences and trauma-related behavioral challenges in communities where these children's opportunities are limited due to conflict.
+The family hid their daughter with autism at home due the autism stigma and lack of services in their community.
+What started as an effort to help a single child has since grown into a non-profit organization that works globally to provide trauma-informed support to children with autism and their families in communities where their opportunities are limited due to conflict.

 To date, A Global Voice for Autism has supported more than 10,000 teachers, families and community members in Turkey, Jordan, the Palestinian Territories, the Minneapolis Somali Community, Algeria and Greece and has remotely supported families in Pakistan, Iraq, Iran and Syria.